seraphimseraphina/stonetop-srd/book_one/getting-started.md

 - How did Aratis call you to her service?
 - What is the symbol of your authority (hammer, shield, or helm)?
 Where and how did you acquire it?
 - How did you establish yourself as Stonetop’s Judge?

+* * *
+### **The Lightbearer**
+* * *

+**Auspicious Birth**
+- How was your birth marked by Helior?
+- How did your connection to Helior shape your youth?
+- Do you hold some formal position as a servant of Helior?
+- Who in town resents you, or at least what you represent?
+- Who in town is your most devoted disciple?

+* * *

+**Itinerant Mystic**
+- What is it that keeps drawing you back to Stonetop?
+- Where else do you regularly travel to?
+- How long have you lived this wandering lifestyle?
+- Why is it that some folk from Stonetop are always so happy to see you?
+- Why is it that some folk from Stonetop can’t wait to see you go?

+* * *

+**Soul on Fire**

+- What sort of vice or iniquity once ruled your life?
+- What brought you so low, only to find succor in Helior’s light?
+- Do you hold some formal position as a servant of Helior?
+- How have the people of Stonetop responded to your preaching?

+* * *
+### **The Marshal**
+* * *

+**Scion**
+- Who ran the militia before you?
+- When did you take charge?
+- Did anyone else want your position?
+- What is the nature of your crew?
+Why are they so respected?
+- How do you recruit or initiate members?

+* * *

+**Penitent**
+- Where did you and your crew operate, before?
+What kind of bloody business did you all get up to?
+- What caused you to set that life aside?
+- Did any of your old crew refuse to join you?
+Last you heard, what are they up to?
+- Who spoke on your behalf when you first arrived?
+Who still doesn’t trust you?
+- Did you take over Stonetop’s militia from someone else?
+How’d that go?
+- How well has your crew integrated into Stonetop?

+* * *

+**Luminary**
+- Are you touched by the gods?
+Does ancient blood flow in your veins?
+Or are you just the one who stepped up when needed?
+- When and how did it become clear that you were a natural leader?
+- When did you take charge of the militia?
+- Who, if anyone, ran the militia before you?
+- What is the nature of your crew?
+- How do you recruit or initiate members?

+* * *
+### **The Ranger**
+* * *

+**Mighty Hunter**
+- How long have you plied the Wood?
+Who first taught you their ways?
+- Did you ever meet the Forest Folk, before they disappeared?
+Where do you think they went?
+- What deed are you most renowned for?

+* * *

+**Wide Wanderer**
+- What drives you to wander, when others stay safely at home?
+- Why do you call Stonetop home?
+Why do you always return here?
+- Of the folks you added to the list of neighbors (Tirny, Eser, etc.)...
+...which one wants you dead?
+...which one is always glad to see you?
+...which one owes you a life debt?
+- What’s one place you’ve always wanted to visit, but have never been?

+* * *

+**Beast-bonded**
+- What type of beast is your companion?
+What’s its name?
+Tell us about it!
+- How long ago did you bond with your companion, and how did it happen?
+- What special power do you have with your animal companion?
+- Who in town does your companion adore?
+- Who in town does your companion terrify?

 [back to index](#index)